sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_06.rst

 A variation in ANOVA is when you have an additional continuous variable
 |continuous| that you think might be related to the dependent variable.
 This
 additional variable can be added to the analysis as a covariate, in the aptly named analysis of covariance (ANCOVA).

-In ANCOVA the values of the dependent variable are “adjusted” for the influence of the covariate, and then the “adjusted” score means are tested between groups
-|nominal| in the usual way.
-This technique can increase the precision of an
+In ANCOVA the values of the dependent variable are “adjusted” for the influence of the covariate, and then the “adjusted” score means are tested between groups |nominal| in the usual way.
-experiment, and therefore provide a more “powerful” test of the equality of group means in the dependent variable.
-How does ANCOVA do this?
-Well, although the covariate itself is typically not of any experimental interest, adjustment for the covariate can decrease the estimate of experimental error and thus, by reducing error variance, precision is increased.
-This means that an inappropriate failure to reject the null hypothesis (false negative or type II error) is less likely.
+This technique can increase the precision of an experiment, and therefore provide a more “powerful” test of the equality of group means in the dependent variable.
+Although the covariate itself is typically not of any experimental interest, adjusting for the covariate can reduce the error variance, and thereby increase precision.
+This means that a failure to inappropriately reject the null hypothesis (Type II error) becomes less likely.

 Despite this advantage, ANCOVA runs the risk of undoing real differences between groups |nominal|, and this should be avoided.
-Look at :numref:`fig-ancova_groups`, for example, which shows a plot of Statistics anxiety against age and shows two distinct groups – students who have either an Arts or Science background or preference.
+Look at :numref:`fig-ancova_groups`, for example, which shows a plot of Statistics anxiety against age and shows two distinct groups – students who have either an Arts or Science background.
 ANCOVA with age as a covariate might lead to the conclusion that statistics anxiety does not differ in the two groups.
 Would this conclusion be reasonable – probably not because the ages of the two groups do not overlap and analysis of variance has essentially “extrapolated into a region with no data” (:ref:`Everitt, 1996 <Everitt_1996>`).

 .. ----------------------------------------------------------------------------